 Determining a metal forming method for the next metal processing project can be a daunting task.
 Quality is the most important, but reducing costs is also very important.
-After all, if you are discussing the advantages of using roll forming or press brake bending in your next metal manufacturing project, there are several factors to consider.
+After all, if you are discussing the advantages of using roll forming or CNC press brake bending in your next metal manufacturing project, there are several factors to consider.

 In the end, your decision may depend on the answer to this question: Which method can achieve the required quality with the lowest overall production cost?
 Read on, we compare roll forming with press brakes, and analyze the impact of each process on design and project costs.

 The bending machine is a machine that can bend thin plates.
 Its structure mainly includes a bracket, a working table and a clamping plate.

 The working table is placed on the bracket.
 The working table is composed of a base and a pressing plate.
 The base is connected with a hinge and a clamping plate.
 Connected, the base is composed of a seat shell, a coil and a cover plate, the coil is placed in the recess of the seat shell, and the top of the recess is covered with a cover plate.

 When in use, the wire is energized to the coil, and the gravitational force is generated on the pressing plate after being energized, so as to realize the clamping of the thin plate between the pressing plate and the base.
 Due to the electromagnetic clamping, the pressing plate can be made into a variety of workpiece requirements, and the workpiece with the side wall can be processed, and the operation is very simple.

 There are several different types of press brake: